ugocastro/roman-parser/README.md

-roman-parser
+Roman Parser
 ============

-Parser from roman to arabic number
+A Ruby mini-project using TDD with RSpec to convert roman numbers into arabic numbers.